Your browser is not supported

 What’s changed under the RBNZ Act 2021

-• We are now overseen by an independently-appointed governing board responsible for all decision-making (except decisions made by the Monetary Policy Committee).
-The Reserve Bank Governor is a member of the Board as well as Chief Executive.
+- We're overseen by an independently-appointed governing board who are responsible for all decision-making (except decisions made by the Monetary Policy Committee).
+The Reserve Bank Governor is a member of the Board and the Chief Executive of the Reserve Bank.

-• We are increasing our transparency through the publication of an annual Statement of Performance Expectations and a Statement of Financial Risk Management.
+- We're increasing our reporting by publishing our Statement of Performance Expectations and a Statement of Financial Risk Management.

-• We are also establishing a new Foreign Reserves Coordination Framework (by the end of 2022) to provide more transparency about how we manage and use foreign reserves.
+- We've established a new Foreign Reserves Coordination Framework to provide more transparency about how we manage and use foreign reserves.

-The Act also gives Te Pūtea Matua a new overarching financial policy objective of ‘protecting and promoting the stability of New Zealand’s financial system’ replacing our previous objective relating to a sound and efficient financial system*.
+- We have a new overarching financial policy objective of ‘protecting and promoting the stability of New Zealand’s financial system.'
+This replaces our previous objective relating to a sound and efficient financial system.